 - 1 Stop the Markvision Enterprise service.

-- For more information, see step 1 of "Backing up the database and application files" on page 24.

-- 2 Browse to the folder where Markvision Enterprise is installed.
+For more information, see step 1 of "Backing up the database and application files" on page 24. - To more information, see step tor backing up the database and application mes - 2 Browse to the folder where Markvision Enterprise is installed.

-- For example, C:\Program Files\
+For example, C:\Program Files\

-- 3 Restore the application files.
+3 Restore the application files.